travis/factual-clojure-driver/README.md

 This driver and the Factual service should always work perfectly, all the time.
 But in the highly unlikely, almost impossible event that things go wrong, there is a debug mode that will help with troubleshooting.

-If you wrap your call(s) with the <tt>debug</tt> macro, verbose debug information will be sent to stdout.
+If you wrap your call(s) with the `debug` macro, verbose debug information will be sent to stdout.
 This will provide details about the request sent to Factual and the response that was returned.

-Example use of the <tt>debug</tt> macro:
+Example use of the `debug` macro:

 ```clojure
 (def data (fact/debug (fact/fetch {:table :places :q "starbucks" :limit 3})))
 ```

-You can also wrap <tt>debug</tt> around the lower-level <tt>get-results</tt> function, like so:
+You can also wrap `debug` around the lower-level `get-results` function, like so:

 ```clojure
 (def data (fact/debug (fact/get-results "t/places" {:q "starbucks" :limit 3})))